Last Updated on January 10, 2023

 It typically takes a week or two before you get your pork back from the processor.

-How do I sell pork?
+How do you sell pork?

 I raise pigs on pasture and supplement them with non-GMO feed when necessary.
 Because I raise this type of pork, I have people that are interested in buying pork from me.